 Some other notable captains who chose to touch the conference trophy and then went on to win the Stanley Cup are Red Wings' star Steve Yzerman in 1997 and Devils' defensive stalwart Scott Stevens in 2000 and 2003.

-When Chara didn't touch the trophy, it set up the third Stanley Cup Final since 2001 between two teams that didn't touch the conference trophy.
+If the Bruins wrap up the Eastern Conference Finals against the Lightning on Wednesday, they will win their first Wales Conference trophy since 1990.
+If Zdeno Chara doesn’t touch the trophy, it would set up the third Stanley Cup Final since 2001 between two teams who didn’t touch the conference trophy.